billroy/bloader.js/README.md

 - node.js and npm from http://nodejs.org

-- Build tools: The npm serialport module install requires a compiler; see this link for build tool requirements for your platform:
+- Build tools: The node-serialport module install requires a compiler; see this link for build tool requirements for your platform:

 	https://github.com/voodootikigod/node-serialport